UCLALibrary/packer-samvera/README.md

 ### But I Don't Want to Build Anything

-An alternative to building the Vagrant Box yourself is to just use my prebuilt one:
+An alternative to building the Vagrant box yourself is to just use my prebuilt one:

     https://app.vagrantup.com/ksclarke/boxes/samvera-hyrax